francistheodorecatte/hassos-addons/x10mqtt/DOCS.md

 - Leviton HC60RX (NA)
 - JV Digital Engineering XTB-232 (NA/EU)

-When using a CM11, the addon also monitors for X10 changes that occur outside of Home Assistant (e.g. the use of X10 remote controls) and updates the status in Home Assistant.
+When using a CM11 interface , the addon also monitors for X10 changes that occur outside of Home Assistant (e.g. the use of X10 remote controls) and updates the status in Home Assistant.

 ON, OFF, and DIM commands are supported.